Welcome to Stalwart

 In Stalwart, a directory refers to the authentication backend responsible for managing user identities and access credentials.
 Directories are essential for validating login attempts, retrieving account-related information, and, in some cases, managing user configuration.
 Stalwart supports both internal and external directory configurations, giving administrators flexibility in how authentication is handled.

-When deploying a mail server, correctly configuring DNS records is essential to ensure email delivery, client compatibility, and security.
-DNS records direct email traffic, authenticate outgoing messages, enforce transport security, and enable mail clients to discover and connect to the server automatically.
+Correctly configured DNS records are essential for email delivery, client compatibility, and transport security.
+The records listed below direct incoming mail, authenticate outgoing messages, enforce TLS, advertise policy to remote senders, and allow mail clients to discover and connect to the server automatically.

 Stalwart is secure by design.
 From the moment it's deployed, it applies safe, security-conscious defaults that follow best practices for modern mail server operation.
 Out of the box, it includes built-in defense mechanisms to protect against common threats.
 For example, Stalwart can automatically detect and block IP addresses that attempt brute-force password attacks, guess account names, scan for vulnerabilities, or launch SYN flood attacks.
 These protections operate continuously to reduce the risk of abuse and compromise.

-Stalwart is engineered for efficiency and can handle substantial workloads even with default settings.
-For small or personal deployments, extensive performance tuning is rarely necessary—default configurations are more than sufficient to deliver reliable performance.
-However, for larger-scale or high-traffic environments, fine-tuning specific parameters can help unlock the full potential of your server and ensure optimal responsiveness under load.
+Stalwart is designed for efficiency and can handle substantial workloads with default settings.
+For small or personal deployments, extensive performance tuning is rarely necessary; defaults are more than sufficient.
+For larger-scale or high-traffic environments, fine-tuning specific parameters can help the server remain responsive under load.